rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 will open prompting you for a project name.

-After typing in your project name, RunDeck initializes it and returns you to the "Resources" view.
+After typing in your project name, RunDeck initializes it and returns you to the "Run" page.

 The `rd-project` shell tool can also be used to create a project.